2021 Italian government crisis: Political crisis

 During a late-night Council of Ministers, Conte strongly criticised Renzi, stating that "Italia Viva has assumed the serious responsibility of opening a government crisis.
-I am sincerely sorry for the considerable damage that has been done to our country by a government crisis in the midst of a pandemic.
-If a party forces its ministers to resign, the gravity of this decision cannot be diminished."
-The Prime Minister was soon backed by the secretary of the Democratic Party, Nicola Zingaretti, who labeled the crisis as a "very serious mistake against Italy" and "an act against our country", while the Minister of Culture, Dario Franceschini, head of the Democratic delegation in the government, stated: "Whoever attacks the Prime Minister, attacks the entire government and Giuseppe Conte is serving the country with passion and dedication in the most difficult moment of our republican history".
-The Minister of Foreign Affairs and former leader of the M5S, Luigi Di Maio, described Renzi's decision as a "reckless move", asserting that Prime Minister Conte and President Sergio Mattarella are the two only pillars of Italy in a moment of uncertainty; while Roberto Speranza, Minister of Health and de facto leader of Free and Equal (LeU), said that Conte "has served the country with discipline and honor", adding that LeU still supported him.
+I am sincerely sorry for the considerable damage that has been done to our country by a government crisis in the midst of a pandemic. [...]
+The gravity of this decision cannot be diminished."
+The Prime Minister was soon backed by the secretary of the Democratic Party, Nicola Zingaretti, who labeled the crisis as a "very serious mistake against Italy" and "an act against our country", while the Minister of Culture, Dario Franceschini, head of the Democratic delegation in the government, stated: "Whoever attacks the Prime Minister, attacks the entire government; Giuseppe Conte has been serving the country with passion and dedication against the most serious challenges we've ever faced in the history of our Republic".
+The Minister of Foreign Affairs and former leader of the M5S, Luigi Di Maio, described Renzi's decision as a "reckless move", asserting that "Prime Minister Conte and President Sergio Mattarella are the only two pillars Italy has in this moment of uncertainty"; while Roberto Speranza, Minister of Health and de facto leader of Free and Equal (LeU), said that Conte "has served the country with discipline and honor", adding that LeU still supported him.
 Moreover, many other prominent members of the cabinet like Stefano Patuanelli, Alfonso Bonafede, Vincenzo Spadafora and Riccardo Fraccaro expressed their support to Conte.
 The opposition leaders, Matteo Salvini and Giorgia Meloni, immediately asked for snap elections.

-On 15 January, Conte announced that he would report about the government crisis in the parliament in the following week.
-On that occasion, he would also seek for a confidence vote to confirm the parliamentary support for the government.
+On 15 January, Conte announced that he would report about the government crisis in Parliament in the following week.
+On that occasion, he would also seek for a confidence vote to understand whether his Government still enjoyed parliamentary support.

-Confidence vote for Conte's government
+Vote of confidence in Conte's Government

-On 18 January 2021, the government won the vote of confidence in the Chamber of Deputies with 321 votes in favour, 259 against and 27 abstentions.
-On the following day the government won a vote of confidence in the Senate with 156 votes in favor, 140 against and 16 abstentions; however, the cabinet was not able to reach the absolute majority in the Senate.
+On 18 January, the Chamber of Deputies passed a motion of confidence in the Government with 321 votes in favour, 259 against and 27 abstentions.
+The next day, the Government won a confidence vote in the Senate as well, but fell short of the 161 votes needed to achieved an absolute majority.
+Of the 312 Senators present, 156 voted in favor and 140 against, while 16 abstained;

-In both houses of Parliament, the Italia Viva groups abstained.
-The government also gained support from a few MPs who did not belong to the majority, such as three MPs from Forza Italia, one from More Europe, and others from the Mixed group.
+In both houses of Parliament, Italia Viva abstained.
+The Government also received support from a few MPs belonging to opposition parties, such as three MPs from Forza Italia and one from More Europe.